orchard-studio/Imager.js/README.md

         // do your own thing
     });

 `imagerjs.imageUpdated` event on `window` when an img has been updated.
 (If the preloader is enabled this is when the image has been fully downloaded).
-The event object contains the image DOM node and a strong of the new src. e.g.
+The event object contains the image DOM node, a string of the new src and a boolean flag whether the replacment was from the Imager.js' DOM cache, i.e. was it the first time in the lifecycle this particular resolution had been requested/cached. e.g.

     window.addEventListener('imagerjs.imageUpdated', function(ev) {
+        if (!ev.detail.DOMcached) {
             ev.detail.image.style.borderColor = "red";
+        } else {
+            ev.detail.image.style.borderColor = "green";
+        }
         setTimeout(function() {
             ev.detail.image.style.borderColor = 'transparent';
         }, 3000);